ppainterpython/pppActivityTracker/README.md

 # pppActivityTracker

-Python tkinter GUI app to manage activity tracking for people.

-Attributions included inline.
+## Introduction

+For fun, ppp stands for Paul Painter Python.
+I created this project to spend sometime learning more about python.
+I have been writing software since the summer of 1978, using many different programming languages, IDEs, platforms and frameworks.
+There as some basic fundamentals common to everyone, like debugging, logging, user interface, etc. When I started on IBM mainframes in college, the only input source was punched cards and output was on a line printer.

+So, in this app, I spent time learning the most common and easy means to support logging to the console and a log file, storing data in files, using event-driven and multiple threads.
+I chose ttkbootstrap because it seemed easiest to learn and I am old enough to have used TCL/tk when it first was introduced.

+Also, I wanted to learn pytest and strive to keep all the unit tests running at 100% coverage.
+This project was just a hobby for me.
+If you find it helpful, please drop me a comment.

 ## Description

-For fun, ppp stands for Paul Painter Python. pppActivityTracker is a simple GUI App to enter activities in a log with a start and stop time, a short descriptor of an activity and additional notes.
+pppActivityTracker is a simple GUI App to enter activities in a log with a start and stop time, a short descriptor of an activity and additional notes.
 The duration of the activity in minutes is computed.
 Weekly summaries of the activities can be shown.

 The data is stored in a local json file.

 An approximation of the MVVM pattern is employed.
-For starters, the viewmodel binds to the model using only a filename, or a simple json file binding.
+For starters, the viewmodel binds to the model using only a uri and some abstract interfaces, in the first case, a filename, or a simple json file binding.
 The main program defines an Application class which creates the view and the viewmodel supporting commands and properties.
+I looked at a few projects out there for python MVVM apps, but nothing fit my need for simplicity.

 ## Project Structure